Product responsibility for chemicalsThe page was last modified:

-Some substances are banned and for some other substances you must have a permit.
+Some substances are banned in certain products, other require you to have a permit.
 But for most products:

-- You must know for a fact that your product does not contain banned substances.
+- You must know that your product does not contain banned substances.

-- You must inform your customers if the product contains certain substances.
+- You can be obliged to inform your customers if the product contains certain substances.

-- The product must have clear labelling in Swedish, for example on how it should be handled so as not to cause injury.
+- The product must be clearly labelled in Swedish, for example how it must be handled in order to ensure safe use.

-- You may need to register the product with the EU’s register for chemical products.
+- You may need to report the product to the products register at the Swedish Chemicals Agency.

-- Read up on the rules that apply to the chemicals in your product.
+- Investigate which chemical rules that apply to your product.

-- Question and make demands on your supplier.
+- Ask and make demands on your supplier.

-As an entrepreneur, if you do not comply with the relevant chemical regulations for your product or process, you may be subject to a sales ban and be forced to recall your products from your customers.
-You might also be required to pay an environmental fine.
+If you, as a business operator, do not comply with the chemical regulations, you may have a sales ban imposed or be forced to recall your products from your customers.
+You might also be forced to pay an environmental sanctions charge.
 In the event of serious infringements, you could be prosecuted for environmental offences.